dva81/dva81.github.io/_posts/2024-06-07-deploy-Power-platform-solutions.md

 As you can see this package contains everything you need to deploy to any environment.
 So even if you want to revert the development environment you can do it with this package.

 ## Pipelines  - Release
 The release stages are set up from the build output / artifact.
 Everything is there so no need for other sources.
-In this example we have three environment to deploy to and this can be across tenants if needed.
+In this example we have three environments to deploy to and this can be across tenants if needed.
 We use the service connections for the connections.

 ![release stages](https://github.com/dva81/dva81.github.io/assets/65031840/96a44216-f9fd-4ec3-8ab2-7828c6861566)